First Day of School Icebreakers for Family and Consumer Sciences Classes

 Culinary Essentials This icebreaker gives students an opportunity to brag a bit by claiming that “I make the best chili in the world.”
 It also introduces students to food issues such as “I have seen the documentary Food, Inc.” and “I have butchered and processed my own meat.”

 Signature grids can also be made to be a pre-assessment for your content.
 It is a great way to get issues out, like dietary needs or preferences.
-It also helps you determine whether most of your students have seen a documentary you plan on showing, or what kind of cooking (in my content area) experiences students have had.I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+It also helps you determine whether most of your students have seen a documentary you plan on showing, or what kind of cooking (in my content area) experiences students have had.Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.